UHBiocomputation/UH-biocomputation-web/content/20230611-interplay-between-homeostatic-synaptic-scaling-and-homeostatic-structural-plasticity-maintains-the-robust-firing-rate-of-neural-networks.rst

 :category: Seminars
 :tags:
 :slug: interplay-between-homeostatic-synaptic-scaling-and-homeostatic-structural-plasticity-maintains-the-robust-firing-rate-of-neural-networks
-:summary: Han Lu's Journal Club session where they will talk about the preprint "Interplay between homeostatic synaptic scaling and homeostatic structural plasticity maintains the robust firing rate of neural networks".
+:summary: Han Lu's Journal Club session where she will talk about the preprint "Interplay between homeostatic synaptic scaling and homeostatic structural plasticity maintains the robust firing rate of neural networks".

 On this week's Journal Club session, Han Lu will talk about the preprint entitled "Interplay between homeostatic synaptic scaling and homeostatic structural plasticity maintains the robust firing rate of neural networks".

+Han is a Postdoctoral researcher at the Institute of Anatomy and Cell Biology, University of Freiburg, Germany.
+Her studies focus on the homeostatic structural plasticity of neuronal connectivity in response to external stimulation, using both computational and experimental approaches.

 ------------